Buy-to-let mortgage guide Buy-to-let mortgages - get the best deal

-Its's essential to do your research before going ahead with a buy to let mortgage.
+It's essential to do your research before taking out a buy-to-let mortgage.
 You need to be confident that your rental income will comfortably cover your mortgage and all your other expenses.
 Lenders will expect to see evidence that your expected rent will cover your mortgage payments by at least 125%.

 It's sensible to have a contingency fund set aside for if any of your costs are greater than you expected.
 Also bear in mind that any mortgage rate increases could also eat into your rental income.